rackerlabs/support-how-to/content/how-to/cloud-servers/create-a-sudo-user-in-ubuntu/index.md

        #includedir /etc/sudoers.d

-3. Use the **Down Arrow** key to move the cursor to the following section:
+3. Use the **Down Arrow** key to move the cursor to the following section.

        # User privilege specification
        root    ALL=(ALL:ALL) ALL

-4. Add the newly created user by inserting `<username> ALL=(ALL:ALL) ALL` at the end of the user privilege section as shown in the following example:
+4. Add the newly created user by inserting `<username> ALL=(ALL:ALL) ALL` at the end of the user privilege section as shown in the following example.

        # User privilege specification
        root    ALL=(ALL:ALL) ALL